 About the Author

 Adam Becker is a science writer with a PhD in astrophysics from the University of Michigan and a BA in philosophy and physics from Cornell.
 He has written for the BBC and New Scientist, and has recorded a video series with the BBC and several podcasts with the Story Collider.
-Adam is also a visiting scholar at UC Berkeley’s Office for History of Science and Technology.
+Adam is currently a visiting scholar at UC Berkeley’s Office for History of Science and Technology.
+He is also a recipient of an Alfred P. Sloan Foundation book grant.
 He lives in Oakland, CA.